ebi-gene-expression-group/container-galaxy-sc-tertiary/README.md

 For more details see these [instructions](https://tertiary-workflows-docs.readthedocs.io/en/v1.0.0/running_hx_single_cell_cloud_provider.html).

-## Advanced: used your own flavour of the container
+## Advanced: use your own flavour of the container

 ### Building this container